kiraoyd/terraform_practice_2023/README.md

 Now we shouldn't have to send in our AWS key and private key via the export ENV lines anymore.
 I'll test this and verify before removing those instructions from this readme.

+### To test github actions - AWS authentication

+1. push the repo
+2. Navigate to the 'Actions' tab on github
+3. check the workflows, any errors will show there

+## database Creds Secrets

 We can use Amazon Secrets Manager to store the username and password to our database.
 We can store in plaintext via JSON.
 For this example, the secret I created is: